timelystream/timelystream.com/docs/introduction.md

 ---
 title: Introduction
 description:
-  QuestDB is a relational column-oriented database designed for real-time analytics on time series data.
+  Blazar is a relational column-oriented database designed for real-time analytics on time series data.
 ---

-QuestDB is a relational column-oriented database designed for time series and event data.
+Blazar is a relational column-oriented database designed for time series and event data.
 It uses SQL with extensions for time series to assist with real-time analytics.
-These pages cover core concepts of QuestDB, including setup steps, usage guides, and reference documentation for syntax, APIs and configuration.
+These pages cover core concepts of Blazar, including setup steps, usage guides, and reference documentation for syntax, APIs and configuration.

 ## Get Started

-This section explains how to install and run QuestDB using one of the following
+This section explains how to install and run Blazar using one of the following
 methods:

 - [Docker](/docs/get-started/docker) for repeatable, portable and scalable installations
 - [Binaries](/docs/get-started/binaries) for direct downloads to run on Linux, macOS or Windows
-- [Homebrew](/docs/get-started/homebrew) for running QuestDB on macOS
+- [Homebrew](/docs/get-started/homebrew) for running Blazar on macOS

-Once QuestDB is running, a guide is provided to [create your first database](/docs/get-started/first-database).
+Once Blazar is running, a guide is provided to
+[create your first database](/docs/get-started/first-database).

 ## Develop

-This section describes how to connect to QuestDB using a variety of tools and programming languages through our various network endpoints.
+This section describes how to connect to Blazar using a variety of tools and programming languages through our various network endpoints.

 - [Connect](/docs/develop/connect) to the database through our various